cockroachdb/docs/v22.2/online-schema-changes.md

 ### Run schema changes with large backfills during off-peak hours

 Online schema changes that result in large backfill operations (for example, [`ALTER TABLE ...
 ALTER COLUMN`](alter-table.html#alter-column) statements) are computationally expensive, and can result in degraded performance.
-The [admission control system](admission-control.html) will help keep high-priority operations running, but it's better to run backfill-heavy schema changes during times with low loads.
+The [admission control system](admission-control.html) will help keep high-priority operations running, but it's recommended to run backfill-heavy schema changes during times when the cluster is under relatively low loads.

 ### Schema changes in multi-region clusters